PauliusMacernis/KnowledgeBase/Summaries/Assembly.md

 | Direction | DF     | 10  | Used to specify the direction (increment or decrement) for some string operations. |
 | Overflow  | OF     | 11  | Used to indicate if the previous operation resulted in an overflow. |

+( See some extra info on System calls https://syscalls.kernelgrok.com/ mentioned under https://youtu.be/BWRR3Hecjao?t=252 )